MicrosoftDocs/learn/learn-pr/contributor/contribute-docs-browser/includes/7-exercise-pr-sign-off.md

 In the last exercise, you opened and edited a source file in the GitHub public repository, then created a pull request (PR).
 Now, you need to ensure the validation processes went smoothly, review your PR, and sign off on it to submit it to the PR queue.
-If it passes review, it will be merged and go live on the published site!
+If it passes review, it is merged and will go live on the published site!

 ## Validate

 Validation processes run automatically and can take several minutes to complete.
-In this repository, you see that the PR was checked for mergeability, labels were added, no CLA was needed, and your changes were built and validated with no warnings.
+In this repository, you see that the PR was checked for mergeability and that all CLA erequirements were met.
+You also see that labels were added and that your changes were validated with no warnings or issues.

 :::image type="content" source="../media/exercise-pr-validation-checks.png" alt-text="Screenshot of the PR created during the exercise showing two validation checks passing.":::